generous-studio/datocms-plugin-bigcommerce-product/README.md

    * You'll have to specify a `expires_at` clause;
    * And also the `allowed_cors_origins`.
 This needs to be "https://plugins-cdn.datocms.com", since plugins are served from there.

+### Credit
+This plugin was heavily inspired by https://github.com/datocms/plugins/tree/master/shopify-product.